erfangc/dynamodb-history-recorder/README.md

     type = "S"
   }

-  # it is critical DynamoDB Stream is enabled, and view type contains old and new images
+  # DynamoDB Stream must be enabled, and view type must contains old and new images
   stream_enabled   = true
   stream_view_type = "NEW_AND_OLD_IMAGES"
   hash_key         = "Id"